 The chance of loss or corruption is an ever-present reality, so take steps to guard against those issues.
 On most shoots, you’ll have some downtime (during lunch, for instance), so take advantage by backing up your footage to hard drives during that time period.

 Ah, sound.
-At this point, it’s become something on a cliché to talk about how important sound is to the quality of your films, and how hellaciously undervalued it is in most video that you see on the internet.
+At this point, it’s become something of a cliché to talk about how important sound is to the quality of your films, and how hellaciously undervalued it is in most of the videos that you see on the internet.

 Yes, people will stomach a bit of grainy footage here and there, but hearing terrible audio is like scratching your fingers down a blackboard!

 Get a RODE VideoMic on top of your DSLR for recording sound as you travel around an event.
 It won’t get you A+ sound all the time, but it’ll be a decent background hubbub sound.

 - Delivers clear, crisp, directional audio with incredible ease of use

 - Rode designed the videomic go with a tight pickup area that focuses directly in front of the mic

 - Reduces other surrounding sounds, ensuring that your subject is isolated from background noise